samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 * `awsAccessKey` (string):  Console display name: "AWS Access Key".
 * `awsAccessSecret` (string):  Console display name: "AWS Access Secret".
 * `awsRegion` (string):  Console display name: "AWS Region".
-* `from` (*Type inferred from the provided value*): The email address that the message appears to originate from, as registered with your AWS account, such as "support@mycompany.com".
+* `from` (string; *Type inferred from the provided string value*): The email address that the message appears to originate from, as registered with your AWS account, such as "support@mycompany.com".
 Console display name: "From (Default) *".

 Example: